ClauseJr/HR-Employee-Analytics/README.md

 ## Recommendations
-After analyzing the data, the recommended top three cities for new store openings are:
+After analyzing the data, the following recommendations were key:

 **Prioritize Retention of High-Performing Employees With 2+ Years Tenure**
 1. Offer fast-track promotions and leadership training.